 Remember, regardless of which method you choose, test it out first on a small, inconspicuous area of your wood floor to ensure compatibility and avoid any potential damage.

-- To restore the natural shine and beauty of wood floors with a white film, consider using an ammonia solution or vinegar solution.
+- To restore the natural shine and beauty of wood floors with a stubborn haze, If you would rather skip mixing your own solution, popular ready-made pH-neutral options include Bona Hardwood Floor Cleaner and Murphy Oil Soap Wood Floor Cleaner — both are formulated for finished hardwood and rinse cleanly without leaving the residue that causes haze in the first place.
+Otherwise, consider using an ammonia solution or vinegar solution.
 Ensure proper ventilation and use gloves when working with any cleaning solution.
 Test the method on a small area first to avoid potential damage.

 Step 3) Scratch and Dent-Free Film Removal Approach

-Now that we’ve covered some effective techniques for removing the white film on your wood floors, let’s explore an approach that ensures scratch and dent-free film removal.
+Now that we’ve covered some effective techniques for removing the haze on your wood floors, let’s explore an approach that ensures scratch and dent-free film removal.

 To maintain the integrity and beauty of your wood floors during the removal process, it’s important to adopt a gentle approach.
 Scratching or causing dents while trying to eliminate the film can create additional problems that may require costly repairs down the line.